Loyola University Chicago

 Long Term Action Items (after July 1, 2012)

-Objective 1E: Reinvest in Athletics and Recreation
+Objective 1E: Reinvest in Athletics, Recreation, and the Wellness Center.

 Short Term Action Items (before July 1, 2011)